 Hedge funds are generally open-end funds as they typically offer subscription and redemption options to investors.
 The amount of liquidity provided to investors in a particular fund is generally consistent with the liquidity and risk associated with the underlying portfolio (i.e., the more liquid the investments in the portfolio, the greater the liquidity provided to the investors).
 Liquidity of individual hedge funds varies based on various factors and may include "gates," "holdbacks", and "side pockets" imposed by the manager of the hedge fund as well as redemption fees which may also apply.
-The Academy invests in hedge funds with investment strategies including multi-strategy portfolios and portfolios consisting of a core group of growth stock positions in equity markets.
-The hedge funds held by the Academy as of June 30, 2023 allow for a range of quarterly to rolling 3-year redemptions, with a range of 30 to 90 days' notice requirements, with the exception of "side pockets" that are illiquid until realization, "special investments" not subject to redemptions where distributions to investors are determined solely by the investment manager, and inaugural investments subject to extended "lock-up" periods before redemptions may be requested by investors.
+The Academy invests in hedge funds with investment strategies including multistrategy portfolios, credit portfolios, and equity portfolios.
+The hedge funds held by the Academy as of June 30, 2024 allow for a range of quarterly to rolling 3-year redemptions, with a range of 30 to 90 days' notice requirements, with the exception of "side pockets" that are illiquid until realization, "special investments" not subject to redemptions where distributions to investors are determined solely by the investment manager, and inaugural investments subject to extended "lock-up" periods before redemptions may be requested by investors.